shreyasahu764/DIGITAL-LITERACY-PROJECT/README.md

 ##  Module Summaries

 ###  Module 1: Digital Literacy Infographic
 In this module, I created a one-page infographic to explain the concept of digital literacy and its importance.
-The design includes key topics such as safe internet practices, risks of improper usage, and smart digital habits.
+The design includes key topics such as safe internet practices, smart digital tools and professional online presence.
 This task helped me understand how to present information in a clear and visually appealing way.

 ---